-Moises Name Meaning: Origin, History, and Significance
+Moises Name Meaning: Origin, History, & Significance

 Origins of the Name Moises